krishnaatpivotal/tas-springboot-demo/Labs/README.md

-# PCF Elastic Runtime Basic Demo Labs
+# TAS Spring Boot App Basic Demo Labs
-A set of labs that help you understand PCF and this application.
+A set of labs that help you understand TAS/PCF and this application.
 You can run them in no particular order, but below is our suggestion.

 Tested with PCF 1.11, PCFDev, Pivotal Web Services and PEZ (Internal Pivotal Environment)